dkundih/DataLibrary/README.md

+# M folders
+Various projects originally used in Master's thesis (Digital transformation of traffic and logistics systems - David Kundih, University North, 2022.)

 # ATM analysis
 This repository includes the code of data analysis of an ATM history from one Croatian corporation.
 In order to keep the company and customers private, access to the original file is denied for public.
 The main goal of this research is to identify defects of an ATM, detected by returning the values of 0.51 kuna and more which is a direct result of lack of cash in the ATM for paying bills.